-Tuxtla's origin is found in a Zoque's village named Coyatoc (rabbit's place), name that ancient Nahuatl speakers translated to Tochtlan.
-In the XVI century the Dominican monks rearranged the place and called San Marcos Tuxtla
+Tuxtla's origin is found in a Zoque's village named Coyatoc (rabbit's place), a name that ancient Nahuatl speakers translated to Tochtlan.
+In the XVI century the Dominican monks rearranged the place and called it San Marcos Tuxtla.

 San Cristóbal de las CasasVisit

-This beautifull magic town is placed in the Jovel valley, is a colorful city that enjoys an amazing weather and has a strategic location.
+This beautiful magic town is placed in the Jovel valley, a colorful city that enjoys an amazing weather and has a strategic location.
 It was founded by Diego de Mazariegos in 1528.

-Tapachula is well known as the "Soconusco Pearl", is the 2nd most important city in the state of Chiapas.
+Tapachula is well known as the "Soconusco Pearl", it's the 2nd most important city in the state of Chiapas.

 Comitán de DomínguezVisit

-The colonial Comitán, is recognized as magic town.
-Inheritor of ancient settlements it was founded by the Dominican monks shortly after the arrival of the Spaniards to the region in 16th century.
+The colonial Comitán is recognized as magic town.
+This inheritor of ancient settlements was founded by the Dominican monks shortly after the arrival of the Spaniards to the region in the 16th century.

 Chiapa de CorzoVisit